Xilinx/Vitis_Model_Composer/Tutorials/AIE-PL/AIE_HLS_tutorial/README.md

 ![](./Images/HLS_passthrough1.png)

 The HLS Kernel's inputs and outputs are displayed.
 This function has a streaming `int32` input and output.
 When this function is implemented in hardware, it will have AXI4-Stream interfaces.
 For more information, see [How AXI4-Stream Works](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/How-AXI4-Stream-Works).
-The function interfaces are determined from the kernel's source code.
+The function interfaces are determined from the kernel's source code (see below).

 Also note that the HLS Kernel's output signal size is `32`.
 This means that on each invocation of the kernel function, it is expected to produce 32 `int32` values.
 This parameter must be specified by the user.